Single day-ahead coupling (SDAC)

 It is the ACER’s view that additional, national price limits imposed on the market participants bidding prices should be removed or all at least aligned with the harmonised maximum and minimum clearing prices for SDAC established in the above ACER’s Decision 04/2017.

-In order to avoid strategic bidding between different market time horizons and consider decreasing flexibility of generation units due to technical restrictions, the clearing price limit for the intraday day market should always be higher than day-ahead (ENTSO—E‘s stance quoted in the Annex II to the said ACER’s Decision 04/2017 -Evaluation of responses to the Public consultation on the proposal on harmonised maximum and minimum clearing prices).
+In order to avoid strategic bidding between different market time horizons and consider decreasing flexibility of generation units due to technical restrictions, the clearing price limit for the intraday day market should always be higher than day-ahead (ENTSO—E‘s stance quoted in the Annex II to the said ACER’s Decision 04/2017 - Evaluation of responses to the Public consultation on the proposal on harmonised maximum and minimum clearing prices).
+The said adjustment mechanism was applied on 11 April 2022 when the harmonised maximum clearing price for SDAC at the level of +4,000 EUR/MWh was announced to apply as from 10th May.

 Single day ahead coupling may be opened to market operators and TSOs operating in Switzerland on the condition that the Swiss national law implements the main provisions of EU electricity market legislation and that there is an intergovernmental agreement on electricity cooperation between the EU and Switzerland (Annual Report of the ACER and CEER on the Results of Monitoring the Internal Electricity and Gas Markets in 2016 (Electricity Wholesale Markets Volume) published in October 2017, p.
 43).